 TIP – For major engineering works or unforeseen track issues entire routes may close and be replaced by a bus or coach service.
 This can cause major travel restrictions.
 Your purchased train tickets will be valid on the alternative arranged transport service.
 Usually, station staff will be available to answer questions regarding time changes.

-Note: If you have an early or late arriving flight in the UK and will be relying on airport train links (including the London Underground) you would be wise to check your day/times of travel do not coincide with planned engineering work that could either delay your service or close the line completely.
+Note: If you have an early or late arriving flight in the UK and will be relying on airport train links from London Heathrow or Gatwick (including the London Underground) you would be wise to check your day/times of travel do not coincide with planned engineering work that could either delay your service or close the line completely.

 Popular UK Train Routes

 There are a number of popular routes for visitors to travel by train in the UK.
 If you are planning a day trip by train from London to cities such as Bath/Oxford or Brighton you can find out more information about these routes in my article about the best day trips from London by train.

-There are many direct train services between these cities traveling on the East or West Coast Mainlines.
+There are many direct train services between these cities travelling on the East or West Coast Mainlines.

 Again I would recommend booking through the Train Line.